Skip to content

 model_version: v8 # v5, v8, v11

-model_task: detect # detect, segment
+model_task: segment # detect, segment

 model_size: n # n (nano), s (small), m (medium), l (large), x (xlarge)